Caoimhinv/pands-project2021/README.md

 I created this boxplot with seaborn **sns.boxplot()**.
 I formatted the **linewidth** and **fliersize** (diamonds representing outliers), and set the colour palette to my customised **color_theme2**.
 I formatted the **ticks_params** a little (**axis='both', which='major', labelsize=7**), and the **ylabel** - **"(cm)", fontsize=7, fontname='fantasy'**.
 I'm using the **fantasy** font and trying to use the same fontsizes globally for each element for consistency.
 The xlabel didn't need anything more than the class names which are there by default.

 We can see here clearly all the relative dimensions of each element.
-The sepal length is the longest dimension while the petal width is the smallest.
-The petal length has the biggest variance while the sepal width has the least.
+Sepal_length has the greatest individual value, and highest median value, while petal_width has the smallest individual value and lowest median.
+Petal_length has the greatest dispersion while the sepal width has the least.
 We saw this information already in the text analysis above but it is much easier to appreciate when presented in this manner.
+A normal distribution would be where all 4 quartiles are relatively even.
+We can see here that sepal_length is the closest in that regard, while both petal dimensions are quite skewed.
+Sepal_width contains quite a few outliers.

 To find out more we need to isolate the attributes and see what is happening within each individual class.